Pangolakha Wildlife Sanctuary

 Pangolakha Wildlife Sanctuary is a wildlife sanctuary encompassing an area of 124 km2 in the Pakyong District of the Indian state of Sikkim.
 It was established in 2002 and includes the hamlets of Aritar, Dakline Lingtam, Phadamchen, Dzuluk, Gnathang Monastery Kupup.
 It is about 28 km east of Rorathang and about 40 km by road from Rangpo city.

 Geography

 Pangolakha Wildlife Sanctuary lies at an elevation of 1760–4390 m.
 Pangolakha range in the east separates Sikkim from its eastern neighboring country Bhutan, whereas it is linked through forest patches to the south with Neora Valley National Park in West Bengal.

 Some high altitude lakes are present there, including Lake Tsongmo, which act as a biodiversity hotspot for migratory birds.
 Rivers and their tributaries from the north are frozen from December to March; whereas they all flow with an enormous volume of water during the rainy season from mid-April to mid-October.
 Rangpo River and Jaldhaka River are the major rivers originating from the nearby lakes, which occur in this sanctuary.

 Biodiversity

-Diverse flora of Pangolakha Wildlife Sanctuary with dwarf junipers, Abies, Rhododendron shrubs, and pine trees.

-This wildlife sanctuary supports a large variety of species, since it falls at the junction of the Palearctic realm and the Indomalayan realm.
-As a Biogeographic Province, this wildlife sanctuary comes under 2C category.
+Pangolakha Wildlife Sanctuary supports a large variety of species, since it falls at the junction of the Palearctic realm and the Indomalayan realm.
+As a biogeographic province, it comes under 2C category.